felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Armed with my learning system, I became empowered to read any book I wanted.
 I discovered a world of knowledge that was inaccessible to me before.
-In this chapter, I will give specific examples of how I was able to apply what I learned from specific books into the real world and how this made a difference in my life and the life of those around me.
+In this chapter, I will give specific examples of how I was able to apply in the real world what I learned from specific books and how this made a difference in my life and the life of those around me.
 I read all of these books between 2022 and 2023.